This module is currently being phased out and is not available to any student not already registered on a relevant programme.

 This module should run concurrently with module HEA4241 - Developing Practice Capability in Advanced Care.
 This will enable you to practice the skills that you have learnt in the classroom on HEA4025_N20, within your own clinical area and others, with the support of an appropriately qualified health care professional, such as, an Advanced Nurse Practitioner, Clinical Nurse Specialist or Doctor, to act as your Practice Supervisor.
 You should discuss this practice-based module with your practice educator to ensure that your workplace is able to support you prior to applying for the two modules together.
 Completing both modules will give you a total of 40 credits at level 7.

 Obtain and record a detailed and accurate clinical history for a diverse range of clinical presentations, perform a clinical examination of major body systems and interpret clinical diagnostic results.
 Utilising this information you will be able to formulate and document an appropriate management/treatment plan.

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

-For further information on module content please contact Module Coordinator Clare Whitehead on 0151 529 2329 or email email@example.com
+For further information on module content please contact the Module Coordinator Christopher Rice on [email protected].

-This module can be taken as a standalone module.
-It is an optional module for the following programmes:
+This module is an optional module for the following programmes: